datagrok-ai/public/help/develop/exercises.md

    * iterating through a dataframe by a row index
    * crearing a dataframe from an array of columns

-9. In `CountSubsequenceTable` replace `CountSubsequencePython` to `CountSubsequenceJS` and run it.
-Check that exact same new column is produced as it was for a Python version.
+10. In `CountSubsequenceTablePythonAugment`, replace `CountSubsequenceTablePython` to `CountSubsequenceTableJS`, rename itself to `CountSubsequenceTableJSAugment` and run it.
+Check that the exact same new column is produced as it was for a Python version.

+11. Add `CountSubsequenceTableJS` and `CountSubsequenceTableJSAugment` as part of the package `<NAME>-sequence` prepared in ["Semantic types"](#semantic-types) exercise.
+    Deploy the package, reload Datagrok and run `CountSubsequenceTableJSAugment` from the package.

-10. In contrast to `CountSubsequenceTable` running in the browser and `CountSubsequencePython` running on the server, now both `CountSubsequenceTable` and `CountSubsequenceJS` run in the same browser tab, and the dataframe-typed arguments passed from one JS function to another are just references to one JS object.
-    Would it make sense to optimize the 2 functions in the same fashion as in p.6 of the previous exercise for `CountSubsequenceTable` and `CountSubsequencePython`?
+12. In contrast to `CountSubsequenceTablePythonAugment` running in the browser and `CountSubsequenceTablePython` running on the server, now both `CountSubsequenceTableJSAugment` and `CountSubsequenceTableJS` run in the same browser tab.
+Also, the dataframe-typed arguments passed from one JS function to another are just references to one JS object.
+Would it make sense to optimize the 2 functions in the same fashion as in p.6 of the previous exercise?
 If not, show a suitable optimization.

 In these two exercises, we could try another approach.
 Instead of passing the column to and forming the new column in the function being called, we could just populate the new column